mrmcd/bpometrics/README.md

     * Compare potential revenue of selling finished products locally versus exporting to Jita
     * Estimate of total profit (or loss) when picking the lowest costs for each material and product for local versus import/export.

-* Some sort of nice webui on it instead of a straight up java code and command line
+* Some sort of nice web ui on it instead of a straight up java code and command line

 Longer Term:
 * TE and Profit/Hour values